What is Solar Energy?

 Solar energy is also used in the production of solar electricity and is anticipated to become the world’s largest source of electricity by 2050.

-Solar energy plays a part in the revolution of architecture and urban planning, modern buildings are designed to maximise light and warmth.
+Solar energy plays a part in the revolution of architecture and urban planning, modern buildings are designed to maximize light and warmth.

-In agriculture and horticulture, techniques such as timed planting cycles, tailored row orientation, staggered heights between rows and the mixing of plant varieties are used to optimise the capture of sunlight.
+In agriculture and horticulture, techniques such as timed planting cycles, tailored row orientation, staggered heights between rows and the mixing of plant varieties are used to optimize the capture of sunlight.

 Benefits of Solar Energy